Database Requirements Analysis Conclusion

 This module discussed the key tasks performed during Requirements Analysis.

 Documentation, especially, is a process the pervades every phase of Requirements Analysis.
-You also learned that Requirements Analysis involves determining the overall informational needs of an organization--both its current, and to some extent, future needs.
+You also learned that Requirements Analysis involves determining the overall informational needs of an organization in both 1) its current and 2) future needs.

 Topics covered in this module:

 Now that you have completed the lessons in this module, you will be able to:

 - Identify business objects and describe their characteristics

 - Explain the purpose for interviewing users of data